Ben Kingsley biography

 Night, and the barbarous barber in The Tale of Sweeney Todd (1998).
 Kingsley also took Broadway by storm with his one-man show Edward Kean, which was directed by his wife Alison Sutcliffe.

 In 2002, he earned his third Oscar nomination (second for Best Actor) for his performance in Sexy Beast (2001).
 He was knighted by Queen Elizabeth in 2001.
 In 2004, he was nominated for both a Golden Globe and an Oscar for his outstanding performance in House of Sand and Fog(2003).
 He continues to earn award nominations with critically acclaimed performances in films such as You Kill Me (2007) and the TV movie Mrs. Harris (2005).
 Although Kingsley usually does serious roles, he took on comedy when he signed on to play a part in the Sacha Baron Cohen film The Dictator (2012).
-More recently, he starred in Exodus: Gods and Kings (2014).
+He starred in Exodus: Gods and Kings (2014) and more recently, in Self/less (2015) and The Walk (2015).
+He also provided the voice of Bagheera in The Jungle Book (2016).

 Exodus: Gods and Kings